 A review of published literature over 18 years on care provided by APRNs shows “APRNs provide effective and high-quality patient care, have an important role in improving the quality of patient care in the United States.”

 Separate studies in multiple states show the economic benefits of removing barriers to practice and care; scholars and think tanks make the same case in articles.
 A Federal Trade Commission report states that “expanded APRN scope of practice is good for competition and American consumers.”

-A webinar, “The Evidence Shows: Better Laws Mean Better, More Accessible Care,” provides more data showing that the nation benefits when nurses are allowed to practice to the full extent of their education and training.
+Two webinars, “The Evidence Shows: Better Laws Mean Better, More Accessible Care” and “Progress on the Institute of Medicine Recommendations: More Evidence” provide data showing that the nation benefits when nurses can practice to the full extent of their education and training.